backplane/conex/mypy/README.md

 >
 > You can mix dynamic and static typing in your programs.
 You can always fall back to dynamic typing when static typing is not convenient, such as for legacy code.

-The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/mypy).
+The source code for this image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/mypy).

 ## Usage